Outdoors & Recreation

 November 21, 2024

-Pro skier and Helly Hansen ambassador Nat Segal’s new film, Mountain Joy, captures stunning alpine vistas while sharing her deeply personal journey of resilience.
+Pro skier and Helly Hansen ambassador Nat Segal’s new film, Mountain Joy, which premiers December 16, 2024, captures stunning alpine vistas while sharing her deeply personal journey of resilience.
 Diagnosed with ankylosing spondylitis, Nat redefines adventure on her own terms, proving that overcoming challenges can lead to unexpected joy.
 Catch her inspiring story and breathtaking skiing in this must-see short film. —Noa Nichol

 What inspired you to create Mountain Joy, and how did your personal journey shape the message you wanted to share through the film?